mja/cxa_exif/README.md

 The `Data.yml` file must be up to date with the *Camera*, *Film*, and *Lens* used in the file names.

+Make a `Creator.yml` file containing a `creator` property with the name of the creator.

 Install the dependencies with:

 ```sh